Drafting Josh Allen could end 20 years of Bills' QB mistakes

 Trading up to draft J.P.
 Losman in 2004: The Bills finished with a 6-10 record in 2003, placing them 13th in the 2004 draft and out of reach for top quarterbacks Eli Manning, Philip Rivers and Ben Roethlisberger.
 The Bills selected wide receiver Lee Evans with their first pick, but with Bledsoe in apparent decline, Buffalo traded its 2005 first-round pick and 2004 second- and fifth-round picks to the Dallas Cowboys to select Losman at No. 22.
 In his only full season as the starter in 2006, Losman passed for 3,051 yards but proved too turnover-prone.

-Missing on Aaron Rodgers in 2005: The Bills gave up the No. 20 overall pick in 2005 in their deal with the Cowboys for Losman, which would have been a perfect spot for Buffalo to catch the draft-day fall of Aaron Rodgers.
+Missing on Aaron Rodgers in 2005: The Bills gave up the No. 20 overall pick in 2005 in their deal with the Cowboys for Losman, which would have been a perfect spot for Buffalo to catch the draft-day fall of Rodgers.
 He went No. 24 to the Green Bay Packers.

 Drafting Trent Edwards in 2007: It was not as if Edwards, a third-round pick, was projected to become a star.
 But the Bills started him in 32 games over four seasons, which was more than a casual flirtation.
 Known as "Captain Checkdown" to Bills fans, Edwards averaged 6.5 yards per pass attempt before being released.